lanl/rgm/README.md

 The compiled executables will be at [example/bin](example/bin).
 Running these executables will generate images/faults/salt bodies in the directory.
 All the generated files will be in little-endian single-precision raw binary format, with dimensions specificed in the respective codes.

-The [Makefile](example/Makefile) in the [example](example) directory can serve as an example on how to use `RGM` in your code, including path inclusion and link of the compiled library.
+The [Makefile](example/Makefile) in the [example](example) directory can serve as an example on how to use `RGM` in your code, including path inclusion and link of the compiled library/modules.

 # License
 &copy; 2024.
 Triad National Security, LLC.
 All rights reserved.